-During Mr. Feiner's tenure as Town Supervisor, the first new rental housing in 33 years was built in Greenburgh.
+During Mr. Feiner’s tenure as Town Supervisor, the first new rental housing in 33 years was built in Greenburgh.
 In 2013 a new workforce apartment complex (WESTHAB) was built in the Fulton park section of town.
 A new assisted living facility on town foreclosed property was approved (opening in 2020) and an affordable housing project on property the town foreclosed on opened in 2017.
 In 2021 construction of an affordable housing development was completed at the former WESTHELP homeless shelter.
 And, construction of affordable housing for seniors started on Manhattan Ave.
 Mr. Feiner started a Farmer’s market, a sculpture in the park & summer jazz concert series on E Hartsdale Ave and in 2016 constructed a veterans memorial on E Hartsdale Avenue.
 In September, 2006 Greenburgh became the first town in Westchester County to approve a franchise agreement with Verizon, providing area residents with cable TV competition.
 Madison Square Garden built their training facility for the NY Knicks, Rangers and Liberty teams in Greenburgh in 2002.
 Saks Fifth Avenue Outlet opened in 2015 In 2011 Acorda Therapeutics joined Seimans, Beyer, Epicept, Profectus Biosciences, Progenetics Pharmeceuticles, PsychoGenics, Regeneron Pharmaceuticles, Apex Laboratory,Additives Division, Standards Research Services I International, CCS Research Inc & Biomed Pharmaceuticals and other bio tech companies that have decided to locate in Greenburgh.
 Greenburgh is becoming the bio tech capital of the Hudson Valley!

 In 2007 the Greenburgh Town Board adopted very strict ethics laws restricting the ability of elected officials from accepting contracts from those who have proposals before the town or business with the town.
 In 2016 the town reassessed all properties in the town for the first time in 60 years.
 Greenburgh was the first local government in New York State to receive permission from the State Legislature and Governor to phase in the impacts of the reassessment over a 3 year period.
 Prior to the reassessment residents who live in similar homes paid different taxes for equivalent properties –not fair!
 As a result of the reassessment there has been a significant decline in the number of tax certiorari’s.